Trent Alexander-Arnold celebrated a “dream come true” after receiving a first England call that will take him to this summer’s World Cup.

 The 19-year-old started the season as third choice right-back at Liverpool but a combination of his own impressive form and the fitness problems of Nathaniel Clyne and Joe Gomez propelled him into centre stage.

-England’s record cap holder, Peter Shilton, expects the tournament to test the teenager’s resilience but believes the experience can help steel him for a role with England in the coming years.
+England’s record cap holder, Peter Shilton, expects the tournament to test the teenager in ways he has not experienced before.

 Southgate has pressed ahead with a fresh-faced goalkeeping unit having dispensed with long-term number one Joe Hart in a difficult phone call on Monday night.

-His chosen triumvirate of Jordan Pickford, Jack Butland and uncapped Burnley stopper Nick Pope boasting a total of nine international appearances to Hart’s 75.
+His chosen triumvirate of Jordan Pickford, Jack Butland and uncapped Burnley stopper Nick Pope boast a total of nine international appearances to Hart’s 75.

 Pickford has just two friendly games under his belt but is favourite to take the gloves in Russia.